GUIDE 2024

 7. Interactive Console

-What is the point of having extensive documentation without providing a technical way to for developers to test your code?
+What is the point of having extensive documentation without providing a technical way for developers to test your code?

 GitHub and Microsoft are two leading examples that provide developers with an interactive console to test their APIs.